 The Crucial Risk.

 Savin’ Bacon’s new owner wanted to implement some new ideas to make the game more profitable.
 It’s always a risk to make any big stylistic change, and this one was big enough that nobody wanted to just rush into it.
-The game designers researched and worked behind the scenes for months before unveiling the new and updated game–
+The game designers researched and worked behind the scenes for months before unveiling the new and updated game––at which point all hell broke loose.

 Though that aforementioned small and vocal minority of players liked the changes, the rest of the playerbase went absolutely apeshit.